About Mud Australia

-We’re a small business committed to global values of craft and community and bringing those things to everything we make.
-From our studio in Sydney we handmake every porcelain piece, actively building relationships with the people who buy and love our products across the world.
+We’re committed to global values of craft and community and bringing those things to everything we make.
+From our studio in Sydney, we handmake every porcelain piece, actively building relationships with the people who buy and love our products across the world.

-We’ve always believed that being small is no reason not to think about the bigger picture.
-Mud Australia is a proudly carbon neutral business.
-Certified through South Pole from the end of the 2020, we fund offset projects that we believe in to play our part in sustainable practices.
+Mud Australia is a proudly climate neutral business.
+Certified through South Pole since 2020, we fund offset projects that we believe in to play our part in sustainable practices.

 Mud Australia acknowledges the Gadigal peoples as the Traditional Custodians of the Eora Nation on which we create our products.
 We pay our respects to Elders past, present and emerging.